-Once the dental implant has completely healed and integrated to the bone, Dr. Grapevine will place the final restoration in his Plano, TX dentist office.
+Once the dental implant has completely healed and integrated into the bone, Dr. Grapevine will place the final restoration in his Plano, TX dentist office.
 The dental crown will be fastened and secured to the dental implant for a permanent fit.

 Using a T-Scan Digital Bite Analysis, Dr. Grapevine will check the fit and force of the dental implant to ensure that it is placed properly.
-Improper fit is the number one cause for dental implant failure.
+Improper fit is the number one cause of dental implant failure.
 This extra step combined with the comprehensive case planning ensures that Dr. Grapevine’s dental implant cases are highly successful.

 Caring for Dental Implants